mxagar/computer_vision_udacity/04_Object_Tracking_Localization/CVND_Object_Tracking_Localization.md

 The localization problem is solved with a sense-move cycle:

-1. First, the probability of the robot being in any cell is `1/5 = 0.2`: `p = [0.2, 0.2, 0.2, 0.2, 0.2]`.
+1. First, the probability of the robot being in any of the 5 cells is `1/5 = 0.2`: `p = [0.2, 0.2, 0.2, 0.2, 0.2]`.
 That is our first uninformative **initial belief or prior**, the one with the highest entropy (i.e., less possible information).
 2. Then, we **sense the cell color we're in**, e,g, `red`.
 Any measurement has a probability of being right (`pHit`) / wrong (`pMiss`).
 Thus, we update our localization probability map by multiplying to the previous probability values
    - `pHit` if the world-cell has the same color as the reading (`red`)
    - `pMiss` if the world-cell has a different color than the reading (`green`)
-3. Then, we **move the robot a step size in a direction**, `1 right` Again, the movement is not perfect, we have an inaccuracy; as such, we define the probabilities of being exact (`pExact`), of undershooting (`pUndershoot`) and of overshooting (`pOvershoot`).
-The movement updates the localization probability map with a convolution: the distribution is shifted in the direction of the motion while applying the uncertainty of the movement.
+3. Then, we **move the robot a step size in a direction**, e.g., `1 right`.
+Again, the movement is not perfect, we have an inaccuracy; as such, we define the probabilities of being exact (`pExact`), of undershooting (`pUndershoot`) and of overshooting (`pOvershoot`).
+The movement updates the localization probability map with a [convolution](https://en.wikipedia.org/wiki/Convolution): the distribution is shifted in the direction of the motion while applying the uncertainty of the movement.
 That yields a new updated posterior distribution!
 4. Then, we repeat 2-3 again indefinitely.
 After each cycle, i.e., after each `move()`, we have an updated **posterior**.

 ![Robot Sensing: Scenario](./pics/sense-move.png)